 Congratulations!
 That was the hardest step.

-Now you have to find a good spot for the toys that are left.
+Now you have to find garage storage for kid toys that are left.

 Space is hard to come by in your garage, and it might be hard to carve out a slice specifically for your children’s toys.